 Assistant Lab Manager

-Yogita Singh (she/her) is in her final year of her Honours Bachelor of Science in Psychology at York University.
+Yogita Singh (she/her) completed her Honours Bachelor of Science in Psychology at York University.
 Her interests include mood disorders and suicide tendency in youth, psychosis and autism spectrum.
 She is particularly interested in exploring the use of and availability of cognitive behaviour therapy as a treatment option for youth in different communities.
-She is the assistant lab manager; she resonates with the aims of the lab and is grateful to be able to work with an amazing team of Inuit youth and researchers to contribute to I-SPARX and the upcoming Covid-19 and Qaggiq projects.
+She is the assistant lab manager; she resonates with the aims of the lab and is grateful to be able to work with an amazing team of Inuit youth and researchers to contribute to I-SPARX, Covid-19 Resilience and the Virtual Qaggiq project.
 She plans to pursue graduate school in Clinical Psychology.
 She hopes to use her background in Psychology by pursuing a clinical practice to support at-risk individuals and communities.

 Graduates of the Lab